wlangera/gcube-bcubed-hack/paper.md

 )
 ```

-The input (`species_range`) should be an sf object with POLYGON geometry indicating the spatial extend to simulate occurrences.
+The input (`species_range`) should be an sf object with POLYGON geometry indicating the spatial extension to simulate occurrences.

 The temporal component of this function is executed by the `simulate_timeseries()` supporting function.